michaelnisi/troubled/data/about.md

 I love the web; therefore I am a great believer in [web standards](http://www.webstandards.org) and [responsive design](http://www.alistapart.com/articles/responsive-web-design).
 Here I write to learn and to share.

-If you are interested you could follow me on [Twitter](http://twitter.com/michaelnisi), fork me on [GitHub](https://github.com/michaelnisi) or visit my profile on [npm](https://npmjs.org/~michaelnisi).
+If you are interested you could follow me on [Twitter](http://twitter.com/michaelnisi), fork me on [GitHub](https://github.com/michaelnisi) or check my packages on [npm](https://npmjs.org/~michaelnisi).
 You could also browse my photos on [Flickr](http://flickr.com/photos/michaelnisi) or frown at videos I like on [Vimeo](http://www.vimeo.com/user5635710/likes).

 Please send comments to [@michaelnisi](http://twitter.com/michaelnisi) or <michael.nisi@gmail.com>.